Package import"zappem.net/pub/io/pious"

 Status

-The package only supports assembling and disassembling known PIO instructions.
-The tests are extracted from known assembly output.
+Some of the tests are extracted from known assembly output.

 To explore: